taufik-nurrohman/text-editor/README.md

     console.log(this.TE); // is equal to the current `editor`

-    // check for current key character (try pressing the “control” key) if (e.TE.key('ctrl')) { … } // `ctrl` is an alias for `control`, this will return `true` if (e.TE.key() === 'ctrl') { … } // comparing `ctrl` outside the function, this will return `false` if (e.TE.key() === 'control') { … } // is equal to the original key value, this will return `true`
+    // check for current key character (try pressing the control key) if (e.TE.key('ctrl')) { … } // `ctrl` is an alias for `control`, this will return `true` if (e.TE.key() === 'ctrl') { … } // comparing `ctrl` outside the function, this will return `false` if (e.TE.key() === 'control') { … } // is equal to the original key value, this will return `true`